4.3 Per Diem Allowance for Meals

 Notes and Other Per Diem Items:

-- Travelers are eligible for only 75% of the total day’s per diem rate on the first and last day of travel.
+- For all travel, both In and Out of State - travelers are eligible for only 75% of the total day’s per diem rate on the first and last day of travel.

 - The per diem allowance must be adjusted for any meals provided to the traveler.
-When meals are provided on a departure or return day, the full day per diem is reduced by the provided meals before the 75% proration.
-For example, if the per diem allows a $28 total reimbursement, and lunch was provided at no cost on a travel departure or return day, the total allowable reimbursement for that day would be $15.75 [($28 - $7 lunch) * .75 = $15.75)].
+Note: For all travel - when meals are provided to a traveler in conjunction with travel events on a travel departure or return day, the full day per diem is reduced by the amount of the provided meal(s) after the 75% proration.
+For example, if the per diem allows a $50 total reimbursement, and lunch was provided at no cost on a travel departure or return day, the total allowable reimbursement for that day would be $23.50 [$50 *.75 = $37.50 less $14 lunch = $23.50].

 - If a traveler has medical restrictions and cannot eat a provided meal, the traveler does not have to deduct the amount.
 The traveler must include a note or other documentation with Travel Expense Reimbursement.